SteveBarnett/human-centred/feedback.md

 - **Reflect**.
 Ask clarifying questions.
 Take notes so you remember what was said and why.
 - **Respond**.
 Decide if you want to act on the feedback.
 You don't have to decide immediately.

+### Praise and criticism

+- Praise
+	- in public;
+	- specific and sincere;
+	- include a challenge.
+- Criticism
+	- in private;
+	- kind (long-term best, not short-term easiest) and clear;
+	- humble, helpful, in person.

 ### Four types of feedback

 - **Positive and expected**: Something we already know we do well.